-Primary Residential Areas comprise lands where residential development and ancillary commercial and industrial development will be the predominant land use.
+Primary Residential Areas comprise lands where residential development and ancillary commercial and light industrial development will be the predominant land use.
 Although all Hamlet Growth Areas are located within Primary Residential Areas, they are addressed by specific policies in Section 2.5.
 When including Hamlet Growth Areas, most of the residential growth within the County over the next 20 years will be directed to Primary Residential Areas.

-- Support the development of Primary Residential Areas, as identified in Figure 2, as designated residential growth areas over the planning horizon of the MDP. - New development may occur outside of identified priority growth areas with Council review and approval. - Development within Primary Residential areas shall be in accordance with applicable area structure plans or conceptual schemes. - The County shall update existing area structure plans and conceptual schemes, as resources allow, to align with direction provided by the MDP. - The County should develop or expand area structure plans or conceptual schemes for Primary Residential Areas not currently covered by these plans. - Primary Residential Areas should receive County services identified in the applicable area structure plans, conceptual schemes, or County bylaws. - Applications to redesignate land for multi-lot residential use adjacent to or in the vicinity of Primary Residential Areas should not be supported unless the proposed development area
+- Support the development of Primary Residential Areas, as identified in Figure 2, as designated residential growth areas over the planning horizon of the MDP. - New development may occur outside of identified priority growth areas with Council review and approval. - Development within Primary Residential areas shall be in accordance with applicable IDPs, area structure plans, and/or conceptual schemes. - The County shall update existing area structure plans and conceptual schemes, as resources allow, to align with direction provided by the MDP. - The County should develop or expand area structure plans or conceptual schemes for Primary Residential Areas not currently covered by these plans. - Primary Residential Areas should receive County services identified in the applicable area structure plans, conceptual schemes, or County bylaws. - Applications to redesignate land for multi-lot residential use adjacent to or in the vicinity of Primary Residential Areas should not be supported unless the proposed development area

-- is approved as an amendment to hamlet boundaries or applicable area structure plans or conceptual schemes. - Where a new area structure plan is needed the plan should incorporate the following: - Establishes population projections and the maximum number of dwelling units on the basis of developable land; - Provides for the distribution and varied ii) densities of dwelling units within portions of the development area; - iii) Identifies mechanisms to effectively manage the open lands; - iv) Development conforms to current technical servicing requirements and master servicing plans and policies; - Provides patterns of development and transportation networks that create regional linkages between subordinate plans; and - vi) Should address the following: - Future land use concept; - Population estimations and impact on existing services, infrastructures, and amenities; - · Form, quality, design, and compatibility of proposed development; - Design of public realm elements, including main streets, and community gathering spaces; - Provision of parks, open space, recreation amenities, and active transportation connections; - Mitigations for impacts on the environment; - Interface design with adjacent agriculture, natural areas, or adjacent municipalities; - · Utility connections; and - Regional transit connections.
+- is approved as an amendment to hamlet boundaries or applicable area structure plans or conceptual schemes. - Where a new area structure plan is needed the plan should incorporate the following: - Establishes density ranges and dwelling unit numbers that determine population projections and the maximum number of dwelling units on the basis of developable land and the availability of water and wastewater servicing; - Provides for the distribution and varied densities of dwelling units within portions of the development area; - iii) Identifies mechanisms to effectively manage the open lands; - iv) Development conforms to current technical servicing requirements and master servicing plans and policies; - Provides patterns of development and transportation networks that create regional linkages between subordinate plans; and - vi) Should address the following: - Future land use concept; - Population estimations and impact on existing services, infrastructures, and amenities; - · Form, quality, design, and compatibility of proposed development; - · Design of public realm elements, including main streets, and community gathering spaces; - Provision of parks, open space, recreation amenities, and active transportation connections; - Considerations for educational facilities; - Mitigations for impacts on the environment; - · Interface design with adjacent agriculture, natural areas, or adjacent municipalities; - · Utility connections; and

-- i) New or amended area structure plans that include compact residential development should also incorporate the following: - Permanent retention of a significant amount i) of the developable area as open land.
-The minimum desired percentage of open land will be determined by the area structure plan; - Allows for residential dwelling unit bonusing when dedicated open land exceeds the minimum requirement or to achieve other identified benefits; and - Identifies and applies mechanisms that permanently prevent subdivision of open lands.
+- · Regional transit connections. - vii) Where the ASP is located in areas near adjacent to an intermunicipal partner, appropriate intermunicipal collaboration on key cross-boundary concerns. - New or amended area structure plans that include i) compact residential development should also incorporate the following: - Permanent retention of a significant amount i) of the developable area as open land.
+The minimum desired percentage of open land will be determined by the area structure plan; - ii) Allows for residential dwelling unit bonusing when dedicated open land exceeds the minimum requirement or to achieve other identified benefits; and - Identifies and applies mechanisms that permanently prevent subdivision of open lands.